theplatypusio/fe-general-test/README.md

 *Key Features:*

 * The user should be able to use drag or swipe to browse through cards.
 * Use the Random user API to fetch the data and images you need.
-Api is here: https://randomuser.me/api/
+Api is here: https://randomuser.me/api/, docs here: https://randomuser.me/documentation
 * The solution must be written in JavaScript or TypeScript using React.

 ## Evaluation